Audio and Radio Industry Awards: ARIAs 2021

+Gold: Jordan Banjo and Perri Kiely react to Diversity's Black Lives Matter performance on Britain's Got Talent (Kiss FM); Silver: Scotland qualify for Euro 2020 on The Big Scotland Football Show (Bauer Scotland); Bronze: Ian Wright remembers Mr. Pigden on Desert Island Discs (BBC Radio 4);

 ARIAs 2022

 The nominees were announced on 5 April 2022.
 The awards ceremony was once again a live in-person event after the lifting of COVID-19 restrictions.
 Ivor Norvello Award-winning Tom Odell and two-time BRIT award-winning Heather Small both performed at the awards, with Heather Small opening the ceremony.
 This year marked the inaugural Pioneer Award, which was bestowed on Janice Long.